-- It will take 3- 6 weeks to fully recover.
+- It will take 3 to 6 weeks to fully recover.
 If you had bleeding from your aneurysm this may take longer.
 You may feel tired for up to 12 or more weeks.

-- If you had a stroke or brain injury from the bleeding, you may have such permanent problems as speech problems, trouble thinking, muscle weakness, or numbness.
+- If you had a stroke or brain injury from the bleeding, you may have permanent problems such as trouble with speech or thinking, muscle weakness, or numbness.

 - Problems with your memory are common, but these may improve.

 - You may feel dizzy or confused, or your speech may not be normal after the surgery.
-If you did not have any bleeding, these problems should get better or go away soon.
+If you did not have any bleeding, these problems should get better.

 What to expect after endovascular repair: